If you were expecting to read an ode on a pert, pretty behind;

 By looking round aghast you stood out, the habitual pretender.

-I did straw poll, I know that we’ve all been there;
+I did a straw poll, and we've all been there;

 The moment you step off the train into another's arse air.